remix-run/remix/docs/future/vite.md

 [Vite][vite] is a powerful, performant and extensible development environment for JavaScript projects.
 In order to improve and extend Remix's bundling capabilities, we now support Vite as an alternative compiler.
 In the future, Vite will become the default compiler for Remix.

+The Vite plugin was stabilized as of Remix 2.7.0.

 ## Getting started

 We've got a few different Vite-based templates to get you started.